netxms/netxms-doc/admin/quickstart.rst

 ================================ ==============================================
 Parameter                        Description
 ================================ ==============================================
+``PollerThreadPoolMaxSize``      This parameter represents maximum thread pool
+                                 size.
+From this pool will be taken threads for all types of polls: DCI collection, Status poll, Configuration poll, etc. In case of big load on a server number of threads will be increased till this size.
+When load come back to normal, number of threads will be automatically decreased to base size.
+                                 If you plan to monitor large number of hosts, or collect large number of DCIs
+                                 increase this parameter from the default value to approximately 1/5 of host count.
+``PollerThreadPoolBaseSize``     This parameter represents base thread pool
+                                 size.
+From this pool will be taken threads for all types of polls: DCI collection, Status poll, Configuration poll, etc. This is minimal number of threads that will always run.
-``NumberOfStatusPollers``        If you plan to monitor large number of hosts,
+                                 If you plan to monitor large number of hosts, or collect large number of DCIs
                                  increase this parameter from the default value to approximately 1/10 of host count.
-``NumberOfConfigurationPollers`` If you plan to monitor large number of hosts,
-                                 increase this parameter from the default value to approximately 1/20 of host count.
-``NumberOfDataCollectors``       If you plan to monitor large number of hosts,
-                                 increase this parameter from the default value to approximately 1/10 – 1/5 of host number.
-                                 Use larger value if you plan to gather many DCIs from each host.
 ``EnableSyslogDaemon``           Set this parameter to 1 if you want to
                                  enable NetXMS built-in syslog server.
 ================================ ==============================================